-Children pay attention to your sounds and expressions as you interact together, so make an effort to connect as you go about your day.
-Every time you talk, sing or point, you provide clues to the meaning of what you are saying.
+Children pay attention to your sounds and expressions as you interact together, so make an effort to connect as you go about your day to help.
+Every time you talk, sing or point, you provide clues to the meaning of what you are saying and you are ultimately teaching babies communication.
 As your child gets older, talking to them and answering their questions teaches them about the world and allows you to discover the fascinating person they are becoming!

 Talk to your baby from the time they are born during activities like changing, feeding, bathing and errands.
 Describe what you are doing.

 Smile and look into your baby’s eyes.
 Exaggerate the sounds of words.

 Talk about the things your baby looks at or reaches for.
 Notice which ways of talking or singing seem to interest them the most.

 When your baby makes a sound, show excitement on your face and in your voice.
 Respond with words.
 See how long you can keep the “conversation” going back and forth between the two of you.

 Your baby’s favorite songs might be those that repeat words or have rhyming sounds.

 Point to objects and name them — especially the things that seem to interest your baby.